luliCloud/air_quality_analysis/README.md

  - For model 2, we performed **one-hot encoding** on major industry types and **categorized** the percentage of days with PM2.5 levels into three severity levels: Good, Moderate, and Poor.
 We also **standardized** the non one-hot encoded features.
  These features were crucial for building predictive models.

-## Machine Learning Modeling
+## Machine Learning Selection
 Two machine learning models were constructed to address our research questions
 - Model 1: The first model aimed to predict the industry type of facilities based on their gas emissions.
 We used the standarized training data to train the first **logistic regression model** (using`LogisticRegression` from `sklearn`) and evaluated the model performance using training and validation datasets.
-- The second model aimed to predict county air quality levels based on the sum of gas emissions, population density, and major industry types.
+- Model 2: aimed to predict county air quality levels based on the sum of gas emissions, population density, and major industry types.
 We used **one-hot coding** data, non-hot coding training dataset to train the second **logistic regression model** and to determine which level of air quality they are mostly associated with.
 We evaluated the model performance using training and validation datasets.

-## Model performance evaluation and Conclusion
+## Performance Evaluation
 Hyperparameter tuning was performed to optimize the performance of both models.
 For the logistic regression models, we standardized features and evaluated performance using precision and recall metrics.
 ### Model 1 Performance
 **Training Accuracy**: 0.8133481646273637